 The status buffer contains logs for the unpushed and unpulled commits,

 but that obviously isn’t enough.
-The prefix command
+The transient prefix command

-can be changed before invoking one of the suffix commands.
-However,
+infix arguments that can be changed before invoking one of the suffix

 For information about the various arguments, see the git-log(1) manpage.

 ++order=VALUE is converted to one of

 --topo-order before being passed to